dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0302.md

 Another concept that can be used when defining an optional argument is setting a default value.
 A default value is assigned to an argument using the equal symbol ( = ).
 In the previous example, the default value of the lyrColor argument is assigned the value of acGreen, which is a constant in the AutoCAD COM library that represents the integer value of 3.
 The optional value is used if no color value is passed to the CreateLayer function.

-NOTE

-The keywords Public and Private can be added in front of the Sub and Function keywords used to define a procedure.
+NOTE: The keywords Public and Private can be added in front of the Sub and Function keywords used to define a procedure.
 The Public keyword allows a procedure to be accessed across most code modules in a VBA project, whereas the Private keyword limits the procedure to be accessed only from the module in which it is defined.
 I explain these keywords further in the「Controlling the Scope of a Procedure or Variable」section later in this chapter.

 You Want Me to Measure Hungary?
 Really?